FlippingFlips/pingod-addons/docs/content/getting-started/configuration.md

 ### Set Environment path to Godot
 ---

-You should rename the Godot executable to `godot` and add to Environment paths on your system for access ease and scripts to use.

-After you've done this you can run `godot` from the environment, command line.

-This is helpful to load projects with the `godot` command and using the .bat files provided requires this name.

 ![image](../../images/godot_cmd.jpg)

 ---
 ### How to add to environment (Windows)
 ---

-After one of these steps you choose is made test you can load Godot from anywhere using `godot`.
-Which will load your renamed binary.
+After any one of these steps you choose is completed then you can load Godot from anywhere using `godot`.
+Powershell (Option 2) is the simplest.

 ---
 #### Windows UI - (Option 1)
 ---

-1. Push windows key and type path, which will filter to `Edit the System Variables`
+1. Push windows key and type `path`, this will filter to `Edit the System Variables`
 2. Push enter to open the `System Properties` window, from here select `Environment Variables`
 3. In the `Environment Variables` - `System Variables (bottom window pane)` find variable named `Path` and open this
 4. Add in the godot path in this section, OK out of the windows